 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to mifepristone, misoprostol, Cytotec®, Arthrotec®, or any type of prostaglandin.
-You should not receive mifepristone if you have a tubal (ectopic) pregnancy, problems with your adrenal glands, bleeding disorders, or porphyria.
-You should not use this medicine if you use blood thinners (Coumadin®) or have used steroids for a long time.
-Tell your doctor is you have an intrauterine device (IUD).
-It will need to be removed before taking this medicine.
-You should not receive this medicine if you can not get emergency medical care if needed during your treatment.
+Do not use this medicine if you have had an allergic reaction to mifepristone, misoprostol, Arthrotec®, Cytotec®, or any type of prostaglandin.
+You should not use this medicine if you are pregnant, or have a tubal (ectopic) pregnancy, abnormal vaginal bleeding, endometrial cancer, problems with your adrenal glands, bleeding disorders, or porphyria.
+Do not use this medicine if you are also taking blood thinners (Coumadin®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), dihydroergotamine (D.H.E.
+45®, Migranal®), ergotamine (Ergomar®, Ergostat®), fentanyl (Sublimaze®), lovastatin (Altocor®, Mevacor®), pimozide (Orap®), quinidine (Quinora®), simvastatin (Zocor®), sirolimus (Rapamune®), tacrolimus (Prograf®), or steroid medicine such as dexamethasone, prednisone, or Medrol®.
+Tell your doctor is you have an IUD.
+It will need to be removed before you take this medicine.
+Do not use this medicine if you cannot get emergency medical care during your treatment.

 How to Use This Medicine

-- At the first visit, you will be given three mifepristone tablets.
-Two days later at the second visit, you will be given two tablets of another medicine called misoprostol.
+- At the first visit, you will be given 3 mifepristone tablets.
+Two days later at the second visit, you will be given 2 tablets of another medicine called misoprostol.
 Two weeks later at the third visit, your doctor will check to make sure you are no longer pregnant.
-This may include an ultrasound exam (sonogram).
+This may include an ultrasound exam.

 - This medicine will cause you to bleed and have cramps for about 2 to 4 weeks.
 Call your doctor if you have little or no vaginal bleeding after receiving the medicine.